 Located in the northeastern Netherlands, Zwolle is a vibrant historic city with a pretty medieval core.
 Every year, during the Netherlands Ice Sculpture Festival, artists from all over the world transform the local convention center (IJsselhallen) into a winter wonderland, enchanting visitors with their fantastic ice and snow creations depicting scenes from various stories.

 This year’s theme is “What a Wonderful World”, so expect anything from magical winter displays to an ice bar and a food court where visitors can indulge in traditional winter treats like Dutch sausages, mulled wine, and apple strudel with warm vanilla sauce.

-The Netherlands Ice Sculpture Festival will take place From Saturday, 18 December 2021 to Sunday, 6 March 2022.
+The Dutch Ice Sculpture Festival will take place from 17 December 2022 to 5 March 2023.

 Cologne Carnival, Germany

 Locally known as the “Fifth Season”, Cologne Carnival is undoubtedly the biggest, wildest, and craziest celebration in Germany.
 It usually kicks off on the 11th of November at 11:11, but it is temporarily suspended during the Advent and Christmas season.